Shin splints is a general term used to describe exercise-induced pain in the front of the lower legs, or shins.

-It is really important not to "run through the pain" because the shin pain could be a sign of an injury to the bone and surrounding tissues in your leg.
+It's really important not to "run through the pain" because shin pain could be a sign of an injury to the bone and surrounding tissues in your leg.
 Continued force on your legs will make the injury and your pain worse.

-If possible, you should stop doing the activity that is causing the problem for at least two weeks.
-You can still exercise during this time, but choose activities that do not put too much force on your shins, such as cycling, swimming, cross-training or yoga.
+If possible, stop doing the activity which causes the problem for at least two weeks.
+You can still exercise during this time, but choose activities that don't put too much force on your shins, such as cycling, swimming, cross-training or yoga.

 Why shin splints happen

-MTSS is the result of frequent and intense periods of exercise when your body is not used to it.
-Long-distance running and sports that involve a lot of stopping and starting, such as basketball and tennis, increase your risk of getting MTSS.
-Suddenly increasing the distance and/or pace that you run are also common causes.
+MTSS is the result of frequent and intense periods of exercise when your body isn't used to it.
+Long-distance running and sports involving a lot of stopping and starting, such as basketball and tennis, increase your risk of getting MTSS.
+Suddenly increasing the distance and/or pace you run are also common causes.

 These activities place a considerable amount of pressure on your legs, particularly if they are carried out on hard ground, and can cause injury to the bone and surrounding tissues.

-MTSS is thought to occur when the layer of connective tissue that covers the surface of the shin bone (periosteum) becomes inflamed.
+MTSS is thought to occur when the layer of connective tissue covering the surface of the shin bone (periosteum) becomes inflamed.

 It can become inflamed if too much pressure is placed on your shins, or if your foot rolls excessively when it hits the ground.
 This is known as over-pronation and it puts abnormal forces through the tibia and the shin bone.

-The pain is usually, although not always, felt in both shins and it can take several days or even weeks to subside once activity is ceased.
+The pain is usually felt in both shins and it can take several days, or even weeks, for the pain to decrease once you stop the activity.

-You should stop the activity that caused shin splints for at least two weeks.
-After this time, the pain in your shins should begin to subside and you should be able to gradually resume the activity (see below).
+You should stop the activity causing your shin splints for at least two weeks.
+After this time, the pain in your shins should begin to decrease and you can gradually resume the activity (see below).

-While you are resting your legs, you can continue to do low impact activities, such as cross-training, cycling or swimming.
+While you're resting your legs, you can continue to do low impact activities, such as cross-training, cycling or swimming.
 Pool running is also a good way of maintaining cardiovascular fitness.